 Broomball leagues can be found all over the country, with the majority in cold-weather cities where ice hockey is popular.
 Minnesota has the most broomball leagues, including Cities Sports Connection, which runs from December to February in Minneapolis, and St. Paul’s winter recreational leagues.

 Ohio, Wisconsin, California, New York, and many other states also have a substantial number of broomball organizations.
 Take a look at our list of broomball leagues in the U.S. USA Broomball also has a list of leagues by state, but their list somewhat outdated and many of their links are broken.

 What are some tips and strategies for broomball beginners?

 There are no requirements for joining a broomball team.
 You should just have a basic understanding of how hockey works, as the strategy is largely the same.
 Use the boards to your advantage, especially when you’re playing defense.
 Always try to clear the ball away from the goal along the boards – never clear it up the middle near the goal!

 If you have more than six players on your team, you’ll be rotating players in and out.
 Keep your shifts short!
 Broomball can be very exhausting, so you will want to make sure you don’t get stuck on the ice for too long.

 If you have time before the game, practice shooting so you can get used to using the broom.
 Elevating the ball is key to scoring goals, so you’ll want to learn how to get it up off the ice, either with a quick wristshot or a slapshot.
-You can take a big backswing on your slapshot like hockey players do, but many broomball players find they can achieve a more effective slapshot by chopping down on the ball like you’re chipping a golf ball out of a sand trap.
+Want some other suggestions?
+Check out our guide to broomball tips and strategy.

 Other than that, just have fun!
 If you’re curious about playing broomball, just give it a shot!
 It’s a great workout, and the people who play it are generally fun and friendly.
 You just may find a new favorite sport!